technion/RevokeSolar/README.md

 ## Impact

-You can attempt to run the downloaded CostCalculator.exe.
-Due to revocation list caching in Windows this may take a period to become unavailable.
+The circumstances under which Windows blocks applications with revoked certificates don't appear consistent to me.
+However, if you run the downloaded CostCalculator.exe "as administrator" this appear to check and present a red "denied" screen every time.